 When my initial avocado frosting recipe was a success, I naturally progress to adding avocados to my cake recipe.
+That’s how this chocolate avocado cake came to be.

 I couldn’t quite picture vanilla avocado cake layers.
 It just seemed too creepy.
 Instead, I ended up incorporating them into my go-to chocolate layer cake recipe.